Theosophy: Theology and cosmology

-In The Secret Doctrine, Blavatsky advocated the idea of seven "Root Races", each of which was divided into seven Sub-Races.

-In Blavatsky's cosmogony, the first Root Race were created from pure spirit, and lived on a continent known as the "Imperishable Sacred Land".
-The second Root Race, known as the Hyperboreans, were also formed from pure spirit, and lived on a land near to the North Pole, which then had a mild climate.
+In The Secret Doctrine, Blavatsky advocated the idea of seven "Root Races", each of which was divided into seven "Sub-Races".
+In Blavatsky's cosmogony, the first Root Race was created from pure spirit and lived on a continent known as the "Imperishable Sacred Land".
+The second Root Race, known as the Hyperboreans, were also formed from pure spirit and lived on a land near to the North Pole, which then had a mild climate.
 The third lived on the continent of Lemuria, which Blavatsky alleged survives today as Australia and Rapa Nui.
-Blavatsky alleged that during the fourth Round of the Earth, higher beings descended to the planet, with the beginnings of human physical bodies developing, and the sexes separating.
+Blavatsky alleged that during the fourth Round of the Earth, higher beings descended to the planet, with the beginnings of human physical bodies developing and the sexes separating.
 At this point, the fourth Root Race appeared, living on the continent of Atlantis; they had physical bodies but also psychic powers and advanced technology.
-She said that some Atlanteans were giants, and built such ancient monuments as Stonehenge in southern England, and that they also mated with "she-animals", resulting in the creation of gorillas and chimpanzees.
-The Atlanteans were decadent and abused their power and knowledge, so Atlantis sank into the sea, although various Atlanteans escaped, and created new societies in Egypt and the Americas.
+She said that some Atlanteans were giants and built such ancient monuments as Stonehenge in southern England and that they also mated with "she-animals", resulting in the creation of gorillas and chimpanzees.
+The Atlanteans were decadent and abused their power and knowledge, so Atlantis sank into the sea, although various Atlanteans escaped and created new societies in Egypt and the Americas.

-The fifth Root Race to emerge was the Aryans, and was found around the world at the time she was writing.
+The fifth Root Race to emerge was the Aryans, which was found worldwide when she was writing.
 She believed that the fifth Race would come to be replaced by the sixth, which would be heralded by the arrival of Maitreya, a figure from Mahayana Buddhist mythology.
 She further believed that humanity would eventually develop into the final, seventh Root Race.
-At this, she stated that humanity will have reached the end of its evolutionary cycle and life will withdraw from the Earth.
+At this, she stated that humanity will have reached the end of its evolutionary cycle and that life will withdraw from the Earth.
 Lachman suggested that by reading Blavatsky's cosmogonical beliefs as a literal account of history, "we may be doing it a disservice."
 He instead suggested that it could be read as Blavatsky's attempt to formulate "a new myth for the modern age, or as a huge, fantastic science fiction story".

 Maitreya and messianism

-Blavatsky taught that Lord Maitreya—a figure she borrowed from Buddhism —would come to Earth as a messianic figure.
+Blavatsky taught that Lord Maitreya—a figure she borrowed from Buddhism—would come to Earth as a messianic figure.
 Her ideas on this were expanded upon by Besant and Leadbeater.
 They said that Maitreya had previously incarnated onto the Earth as Krishna, a figure from Hinduism.
-They also said that he had entered Jesus of Nazareth at the time of the latter's baptism, and that henceforth Maitreya would be known as "the Christ".
+They also said that he had entered Jesus of Nazareth at the time of the latter's baptism and that henceforth Maitreya would be known as "the Christ".
 Besant and Leadbeater said that Maitreya would again come to Earth by manifesting through an Indian boy named Jiddu Krishnamurti, whom Leadbeater had encountered playing on a beach at Adyar in 1909.
 The introduction of the Krishnamurti belief into Theosophy has been identified as a millenarian element.